Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 Related Species

-The Zebra Tarantula is an agile and fast tarantula which makes it an obvious choice for tarantula lovers.
-There are some of the tarantulas which are similar to zebra tarantula.
+The Zebra Tarantula is an agile and fast tarantula, which makes it an obvious choice for tarantula lovers.
+There are some of the tarantulas that are similar to the zebra tarantula.

 Predators And Threats

-Tarantula halk which is a wasp poses a great threat to Costa Rican Zebra Tarantula as it is parasitic in nature.
+Tarantula halk, which is a wasp, poses a great threat to the Costa Rican Zebra Tarantula as it is parasitic in nature.
 It captures the tarantula, paralyzes it, and then lays eggs on its abdomen.
-The paralyzed Tarantula are buried alive.
+The paralyzed tarantulas are buried alive.

 Zebra Tarantula Hawk